makersacademy/chitter-challenge/README.md

 As a Maker
-So that I can stay constantly tapped in to the shouty box of Chitter I want to receive an email if I am tagged in a Peep
+So that I can stay constantly tapped in to the shouty box of Chitter I want to receive an email if I am tagged in a post
 ```

 ![homepage](public/images/homepage.png)